Perspective: Time irreversibility in systems observed at coarse resolution: Outlook

 \textbf{Thermodynamics of semi-Markov processes.} Continuing with semi-Markov processes, rigorous results are only available for renewal dynamics.
 The results for the thermodynamic entropy production rate for general $n\ge 2$ semi-Markov processes was never proved rigorously.
-Presumably related, thermodynamic inequalities for semi-Markov processes remain elusive.
+Presumably related, thermodynamic inequalities for semi-Markov processes remain elusive \blue{(with notable exceptions for the special case of first-order semi-Markov processes, see Ref.~\cite{Ertel2022PRE}}).

 \textbf{Lost (in) assumption?} Too frequently one does \emph{not} separate between useful and necessary assumptions on the underlying microscopic dynamics \emph{and} the coarse graining, or ignores (or omits) the necessary assumptions all together. {It also happens that crucial assumptions are declared to be ``mild'' even though their validity cannot be tested (e.g., the absence of kinetic hysteresis \cite{Cisneros_2023}).
-With this in mind, \blue{the frequently encountered titles involving} claims of ``general'' or ``universal'' \blue{results} seem somewhat inappropriate and as a community we should be more faithful and self-critical, and strive to finding counterexamples to our own statements before declaring ``general validity''. \blue{Instead, we should attempt to make restricting assumptions in order to make progress while retaining physical and mathematical consistency.} \\ An example of a useful and plausible (but \emph{not} necessary) assumption is, e.g., the existence of so-called Markovian states \cite{vanderMeer2023PRL,Degunther2024PNASU} in the coarsely-observed dynamics, which allows for substantial progress in thermodynamic inference.
+With this in mind, the frequently encountered titles involving claims of ``general'' or ``universal'' results seem somewhat inappropriate and as a community we should be more faithful and self-critical, and strive to finding counterexamples to our own statements before declaring ``general validity''.
+Instead, we should attempt to make restricting assumptions in order to make progress while retaining physical and mathematical consistency. \\ An example of a useful and plausible (but \emph{not} necessary) assumption is, e.g., the existence of so-called Markovian states \cite{vanderMeer2023PRL,Degunther2024PNASU} in the coarsely-observed dynamics, which allows for substantial progress in thermodynamic inference.
 Nevertheless, it seems that its validity is not trivial to test unambiguously.
 Conversely, as explained above, assuming (effectively, i.e., on longest time-scales) Markov-jump dynamics and the absence of kinetic hysteresis may be convenient (in some cases necessary) but is neither plausible nor consistent, and the validity cannot even be tested unless one knows both, the microscopic dynamics \emph{and} the precise coarse graining.
 Typically we know neither.

 \textbf{Active systems.} A particularly challenging topic, even in the absence of any coarse-graining, are active-matter systems \cite{Fodor2016PRL} where it does \emph{not} even seem to be clear how to uniquely/consistently define entropy production given a fully resolved dynamics in a general setting \cite{RoBon2024} (see also Refs.~\cite{Pietzonka2017JPAMT,Padmanabha2023PRE,Fritz2023JSM}).
 Introducing coarse observations on such systems poses great technical and conceptual challenges, and only little is known and understood at the moment.